 If I’m honest, the purpose is twofold and ideally of mutual benefit.
-From my perspective it […]
+From my perspective it will […]

 To give you a flavour of what possesses someone to write a book about pies, I’ve reproduced an article below that I scribbled for the brilliant Barnsley based fanzine West Stand Bogs….

 PS Sorry I had January off after the gargantuan effort of actually putting the book together and getting it published in 2014 but I’m back now, blogging blogs and flogging books (hopefully).
-Go on, it’s only £9.99 and […]
+Go on, it’s only £9.99 and it’s […]

 There’s just over two weeks left for you to make someone’s Christmas a truly Hap-PIE one by getting the pie lover in your life a copy of Life of Pies!